apelegri/wechat-mini-program-wiki/README.md

 **Code snippet debrief:**

-1. We created a **query** on the`AV` object which contains the data that fetch each form stored on Leancloud.
+1. We are doing a **query** on the`AV` object which contains the data stored.
-2. We **sort out** each form according to its creation date to finish by setting up the `forms` array.
-And display data in the view using the Mustache syntax.
+2. Then we are **sorting out** each form according to its creation date to finish by setting up the `forms` array.
+3. Display data in the view using the Mustache syntax.

 ### Recommendations:
-In this use case we have just seen **how to store data** we collect to Leancloud and **how to fetch data stored** in Leancloud for display.
+In this use case we have just seen **how to store data** we collect locally to Leancloud and **how to fetch data stored** from Leancloud.

 I recommend that you read [Leancloud documentation](https://leancloud.cn/docs/leanstorage_guide-js.html#获取对象 ) or check the LeanTodo mini-program they pushed on their [Github repository](https://github.com/leancloud/leantodo-weapp)  and dig in facilities Leancloud offers.